2023 Solar Incentives Guide for Highland Village, TX - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives mitigate the cost of installing a solar panel system on your home.
-This category of financial incentives is designed to encourage more people to switch their home over to renewable energy.
-Different types of incentives, like discounts, cash back or credit towards your monthly utility bill, may be available to you.
-Certain incentives may be provided via the Texas government, by your utility company or by county or municipality, while other incentives are federal.
-Some broad categories of solar incentives include:
+The term "solar incentives" includes a wide range of financial incentives designed to make installing and using solar panels more affordable.
+This is done to encourage people to switch to renewable energy.
+Different kinds of incentives, including discounts, cash back or monthly utility bill credits, might be available to you.
+Some incentives may be provided via the state of Texas, by your utility company or by county or municipality, while others are federal.
+Categories of solar incentives include:

-- Net Metering: You can sign a net metering agreement with your Highland Village utility company, that may apply to all or a percentage of the excess electricity your solar panels generate.
-They will then deduct this value from your utility bill each month.
+• Net Metering: You can sign a net metering agreement with your Highland Village utility company, that may apply to all or a percentage of the excess electricity that is generated by your solar panels.
+Your utility company will then subtract this value from your monthly utility bill.

 Best Solar Financing